mdibl/pipeline-prep/pre_index_datasets/README.md

 We could further organize indexes by organism-dataset or just store the indexes under the /data/transformed/tool-version/source-version/ root directory.
-In the case of ensembl datasets, the name of the organism(scientific name) and the dataset are part of the file name.
+In the case of ensembl datasets, the names of the organism(scientific name) and the dataset are part of the file name.

 ```
 For example: